akarnokd/ThePlanetCrafterMods/README.md

 # Setting type: Int32
 # Default value: 850
 PanelWidth = 850

+## Panel position from the top of the screen.
+# Setting type: Int32
+# Default value: 150
+PanelTop = 150

 ## The key to press to clear all pinned recipes
 # Setting type: String